1234zou/MOKIT/README.md

 ### Option 1: Install from conda (for Linux only)
 This is the easiest way, but network is required to auto-download the requirements (like Intel MKL).
 And, creating a new environment before installing is highly recommended, to avoid changing your base environment.
 ```
-conda create -n mokit-py39 python=3.9 # 3.7~3.11 are available
+conda create -n mokit-py39 python=3.9 # 3.8~3.11 are available
 conda activate mokit-py39
 conda install mokit -c mokit
 ```

-You need to keep `mokit-py39` activated when using MOKIT.
+You need to keep the environment `mokit-py39` activated when using MOKIT.
+If you want to install MOKIT with conda-forge channel, please read [here](https://jeanwsr.gitlab.io/mokit-doc-mdbook/chap2-2.html#use-mokit-with-conda-forge-channel).
 If you have no access to network, but still don't want to compile MOKIT manually, you can try option 3.

 ### Option 2: Use homebrew-toolchains (for MacOS only)
 * Prerequisites: